Mateusz Maszczynski is a serving international flight attendant with experience…

 The airline is a well-loved British brand that had appeared in the ‘Super-Brands’ list time and time again.
 It topped the list for both 2015 and 2016.
 The service and style of British Airways are iconic.

 3. An innovative, market-leading airline

 British Airways has a proud history of innovating and pushing boundaries.
 It introduced the world’s first-ever fully-flat beds in both First Class and Business Class.
 It introduced Premium Economy before other airlines and has invested in the latest aircraft.
-It has one of the youngest fleets of aircraft in the industry.
 It has not been afraid to face up to changes in the airline industry – In January it introduced Buy-on-Board on some flights.

 4. Famous British Service

 People choose to fly with BA time and time again because they love the famous British service they experience.
 At the same time, BA is proud of its multi-cultural workforce and their ability to provide a personal service to customers, no matter where they’re from in the world.

 5. Safety and Expertise

 Passengers trust British Airways to get them to their destination safely.
 They know that BA invests in training, engineering and experience.
 British Airways cabin crew are highly respected for their competence and ability to remain calm in a crisis.